 Fluoride is often touted by dentists as the best product we can use to avoid tooth decay.
 We are told to get fluoride-containing toothpaste, fluoride treatments on our teeth; and we are told how great it is for our teeth that fluoride is in tap water.
 Of course, as a Save Our Bones community member, you know better.

 But as much as you may try to stay away from tap water and even if you’re using fluoride-free toothpaste, avoiding all fluoride is practically impossible.
-This topic is discussed in great detail in The Missing Link, which is part of the Save Our Bones Program, including the damaging effects of fluoride on bones and ways to decrease your exposure to this dangerous toxin.
+This topic is discussed in great detail in the Osteoporosis Hydration Protocol, which is part of the Osteoporosis Reversal Program, including the damaging effects of fluoride on bones and ways to decrease your exposure to this dangerous toxin.

 Decreasing your exposure to fluoride is definitely possible…and necessary.